Latest News, Updates, Tutorials and much more

 The most common third-party entities are advertisers, marketers, and social media platforms.

-Third-party cookies… one common example.
+Let's see one common example of third-party cookies.
 Let’s say earlier in the week you looked up some vacation rentals in Cancun.
 You browsed a few websites, admired the photos of the sunsets and sandy beaches, but ultimately decided to wait another year before planning your vacation.
 A few days go by and suddenly it seems like you are seeing ads for Cancun vacations on many of the websites you visit.
 Is it a mere coincidence?
 Not really.
 The reason you are now seeing these ads on vacationing in Cancun is that your web browser stored a third-party cookie and is using this information to send you targeted advertisements.

 You’re unintentionally creating a “trail of crumbs.”
 Most web users don’t realize that a browser window with multiple tabs open constitutes a single “session.”
 As you move from tab to tab, you are unwittingly relaying information about your web visit history to other websites and parties.
 And, closing the web browser doesn’t always eliminate the cookies your computer stores following the session.
 Depending on the browser you use, you may have to activate this manually.